802.11 Wireless Simulation and Anomaly Detection using HMM and UBM: Introduction

+Furthermore, this paper explores the following research questions: 1) whether HMM and HMM-UBM models are capable of anomaly detection and anomalous pattern recognition in AP usage data, 2) whether HMM and HMM-UBM models are required for anomaly detection or the baseline approaches are enough, 3) whether HMM-UBM have any advantages over HMM.

 The rest of the paper proceeds as follows.
 In section 2, the related work and the most recent researches relevant to the current work are presented.
-In section 3, the anomaly detection methodology is described briefly and the previous studies on this subject are indicated.
-Section 4 deals with the network simulation setup and focus on the common key properties of the accomplished simulations.
+Section 3 characterizes the data features briefly.
+In section 3, the anomaly detection methodology is elaborated.
+Section 4 deals with the network simulation setup and focuses on the common key properties of the accomplished simulations.
 In section 5 the simulated scenarios are described and the experimental results are analyzed.
 In section 8, the main conclusions are provided and the prominent direction of future work is disclosed.